 Location: Tiverton, Devon

-My second stadium of 2019 was on Tuesday 8th January at Ladysmead in Tiverton, Devon.
+My second new ground of 2019 was on Tuesday 8th January at Ladysmead in Tiverton, Devon.
 The match was Tiverton Town vs. Gosport Borough in Southern League Premier Division South.

 The main stand takes up two-thirds of the northern side of the ground.
 This all-seater stand has a total of 520 seats including separate sections for officials.
 There are a number of supporting beams holding up the roof of this stand and it also sits behind three floodlights on this side.
 The two dugouts are in front of the stand but have been built down into the ground which prevents them causing restricted viewing to spectators.
 To the west of the stand is a building contains the player changing rooms while the north-east corner has a couple of club demountables with an electronic scoreboard attached to one of these.